dfinity/metrics-proxy/README.md

 * `drop`: this action instructs the proxy to drop a matching metric, and the metric will be dropped unless subsequent actions insist it should be `keep`ed.
-* `cache`: this action (with a mandatory `duration` parameter) instructs the proxy to serve the metric from a cache unless the cache entry is older than the specified duration.
+* `reduce_time_resolution`: this action (with a mandatory `resolution` parameter as a duration in string form) instructs the proxy to serve the metric from a cache unless the cache entry is older than the specified time resolution.